 - Is “in-class” or online learning better for you?

 - Do you want to stay near home so you can still have the support of family in your recovery or live off campus?

 Research the grants, scholarships and financial aid that may be available to you.
 In this process the Internet is a good source of information…. check out Federal Student Aid.
 The government, businesses, private sector… many offer aid to those wanting to continue their education.
 Make sure you apply to FAFSA.
 If you have a school of interest, ask a counselor about available financial aid.
-If you currently are working, your place of work may have a continuing education program.
-College is expensive so try to get all the financial assistance available so your debt for education is as low as possible.
+Your place of work may have a continuing education program.
+College is expensive so try to get all the financial assistance available, hence keeping your debt for education as low as possible.

 Ready To Get Your Life Back